InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMPAPI.md

 - Parameter can be of mixed type depending on used command
 - The return value of the function is of mixed type depending on used command
 - If a CMP cannot immediately respond to a query, the CMP must queue all calls to the function and execute them later.
 The CMP must execute the commands in the same order in which the function was called.
 - A CMP must support all generic commands.
 All generic commands must always be available when a __gpp function is present on the page.
-This means that  *PUT SOMWTIHNG HERE A LINK INTERNALLY* [“stub code”](#stubcode) that supports all generic commands must be in place before/during CMP load.
+This means that [“stub code”](#stubcode) that supports all generic commands must be in place before/during CMP load.

 ### What required API commands must a CMP support? <a name="javascript"></a>